-Information Pane
+Information

-This version of the Side Panel displays picture information (metadata) for the picture that is selected (highlighted) in the Browser.
-The top part of Information shows a histogram and basic information for the selected image.
+This version of the Side Panel displays information (metadata) for the picture selected (highlighted) in the Browser.
+The top part of Information shows a histogram and basic information for the selected picture.
 Below this is a bar with frequently used tools.
-The bottom part of Information displays information on the number of items in the current Browser listing.
+The bottom part of Information shows information on the number of items in the current Browser listing.

 The information is organized into groups by type.
-To configure the display here, click the gear-wheel button at the bottom left of Information.
-This shows the Information Display Settings window.
-Use the controls here to show and hide information items, or restore factory settings.
+To set what information is shown, click the gear-wheel button at the bottom left of the Information panel.
+This shows the Information Settings window.
+Use it for showing and hiding various information types.
+This window has buttons for saving and loading your settings.

-You can change some types of picture information here directly (unless the picture file is read-only).
-To save edits made this way:
+You can edit some types of picture information here directly (unless the picture file is read-only).
+To save these edits:

-- click the Save button at the bottom of Information. - use the [Ctrl+Enter] keyboard shortcut.
+- click the Save button at the bottom right of the panel - press [Ctrl+Enter] while in an editing box in the panel.
 This saves the edited information and selects the next picture in the listing.
-This makes tagging a series of pictures easy. - · switch to another file in the Browser.
+This makes tagging a series of pictures easy. - switch to another file in the Browser.

-If multiple files are selected in the Browser, then the Rating, Label, Title, Description or Keywords can be batchedited for all these files.
+If multiple files are selected in the Browser, then the Rating, Label, Title, Description or Keywords can be batchedited for all of these files.
 Keywords are a bit exceptional here.
 If pictures with differing keywords are selected, an asterisk appears before any keyword that is not contained in all files.
 Erase the asterisk to make that keyword be saved to all files.